Man and woman using electronic devices, checking loan balances

 • Lenders use your credit score to help figure out the interest rate they’ll offer you.

-• Do what you can to avoid paying unnecessary fees, such as by paying on time and avoiding any payment method that forces you to pay an extra fee.
+• Do what you can to avoid paying unnecessary fees, such as paying on time and avoiding any payment method that forces you to pay an extra fee.

-Shopping sales isn’t just for clothes and groceries.
+Shopping sales aren't just for clothes and groceries.
 Hustling up more cash doesn’t always mean moonlighting as a rideshare driver after you finish your day job.
 There are a few things you can do, before and after you borrow, to minimize the amount of money that leaves your pocket.
 Every dollar you save is a dollar you can use to reach your goals.

 Ready to make your money work smarter for you?
 Here are a few tips you can use to be savvier when it comes to debt.